 All of these are crucial considerations and your integrator can work with you to ensure you don’t overlook any key factors in deciding which areas in your building receive priority for enhanced cell coverage.
 Of course, you can always make future additions and adjustments to your installation as new needs are identified.

-Designing your Customized Solution
+Design a Customized Solution

 Once the initial consultation and site signal survey are complete, your integrator will put together a customized installation plan based on your specific needs, building size, and outside signal strength.

 The physical installation of antennas and cable will span both indoor and outdoor areas of your building.
-Amplifiers are generally best placed in a dedicated IT closet or communications room because they require a reliable and strong power source to function properly.
+Repeaters are generally best placed in a dedicated IT closet or communications room because they require a reliable and strong power source to function properly.

 Once your integrator has finalized your system design, you will receive a proposal outlining all of the details of the installation and an upfront breakdown of costs, including materials and labor.
 The cost breakdown is flexible and may go up or down based on changes to your requirements.
 Proposals might also include case studies and/or recommendations from other WilsonPro customers.

-What to Expect During and After Your Installation
+What to Expect During and After Installation

 The intention of WilsonPro and its approved installers is to complete this process with as little disruption to you as possible.
-Because WilsonPro’s solutions use passive distributed antenna systems (passive DAS), they are far less intrusive compared with active DAS installations, which require complex fiber optic networks that often necessitate breaking into walls, ceilings or floors.
+Because WilsonPro’s solutions use passive distributed antenna systems (passive DAS), they are far less intrusive compared with active DAS installations, which require complex fiber optic networks that often necessitate breaking into walls, ceilings, or floors.
 WilsonPro-certified integrators will communicate to you during the site survey what they expect in terms of construction needs for the project, such as moving items, drilling, installing cable, and placing antennas.